Judgment Day (2001): Preliminary matches

 The event opened with WWF commissioner William Regal facing Rikishi.
 Regal performed a Regal Cutter on Rikishi to win the match.

 Next, Kurt Angle faced Chris Benoit in a Two-out-of-three falls match for Angle's Olympic Gold Medal, with the first fall being a Singles match.
 Angle performed Rolling German Suplexes on Benoit and attempted a Diving Headbutt but Benoit avoided.
 Benoit performed an Angle Slam on Angle to win the first fall.
 The second fall was a Submission match.
 Angle performed an Angle Slam on Benoit and forced Benoit to submit to the Ankle Lock to win the second fall.
 The third fall was a Ladder match.
 Benoit applied a Crippler Crossface on Angle, who passed out.
 Edge and Christian interfered, attacking Benoit.
 Angle retrieved his Olympic Gold Medal to win the match.

 After that, Rhyno defended the WWF Hardcore Championship against Test and Big Show.
 Show and Test started fighting before Rhyno got involved.
 Test attempted to strangle Show with a rope but Rhyno stopped Test.
-Rhyno performed a Gore on Big Show to retain the title.
+Rhyno threw a trash can at Big Show and then ran up the steel steps that were brought into the ring and performed a Gore to retain the title.

 Next, Chyna defended the WWF Women's Championship against Lita.
 Chyna performed a Powerbomb on Lita to retain the title.
 Late in the match, Eddie Guerrero came out to watch.
 After the match, Chyna and Lita hugged out of respect.

 After that, Triple H defended the WWF Intercontinental Championship against Kane in a Chain match.
 WWF Champion Steve Austin interfered, allowing Triple H to attack Kane with a low blow.
 Austin accidentally hit Triple H with a steel chair, allowing Kane to pin Triple H to win the title.

 Later was a Tag team turmoil match to determine who would be the #1 Contenders to the WWF Tag Team Championship.
 Dean Malenko and Perry Saturn were eliminated by The APA (Bradshaw and Faarooq) after Faarooq pinned Saturn following a Spinebuster.
 The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) were eliminated by the APA after Bradshaw pinned Bubba following a Clothesline From Hell.
 The APA were eliminated by X-Factor (X-Pac and Justin Credible) after Albert tripped Bradshaw, allowing X-Pac to pin him.
 The Hardy Boyz (Matt Hardy and Jeff Hardy) were eliminated by X-Factor after X-Pac and Credible performed a double Superkick on Matt.
 X-Factor were eliminated by Chris Jericho and Chris Benoit after X-Pac submitted to the Walls of Jericho by Jericho and the Crippler Crossface by Benoit, which were applied simultaneously.
 Edge and Christian were eliminated by Jericho and Benoit after Benoit forced Christian to submit to the Crippler Crossface, meaning Jericho and Benoit won the match, and #1 Contendership for the WWF Tag Team Championship in the near future.